 How do electric fences work?

 Nowadays, as far as dogs go, you’ll mainly see wireless electric fences.
 Having a wired fence just isn’t practical for the average dog owner.
-When you buy a wireless electric fence, you dig and install transmitters around the perimeter of your yard, or wherever you’d like to install it.
+When you buy a wireless electric fence, you dig and install transmitters around the perimeter of your yard or wherever you’d like to install it.
 These transmitters are linked and are meant to form an invisible barrier around the area.

 What are the pros of having an electric fence?

 If you have a dog who tends to wander, having the security of an electric fence can put your mind at ease.
-Not only is the fence comforting to you, it is keeping your dog safe.
+Not only is the fence comforting to you, but it is also keeping your dog safe.
 Whether your dog is accidentally struck by a car, gets sprayed by a skunk, or wanders into a neighbor’s yard who is allergic to dogs.
 The list goes on, but you get the point.
 We are trying to protect our dogs when they can’t protect themselves.
-The electric fence eliminates or limits most of those situations where your dog may be in danger and not realize it.
-And danger aside, it’s nice to be able to let your dog run around freely, without having to use a leash or a runner.
+The electric fence eliminates or limits most situations where your dog may be in danger and not realize it.
+And danger aside, it’s nice to be able to let your dog run around freely without having to use a leash or a runner.

 What are the cons?

 Some electric fences just don’t work.
 Or they work for a few days and then stop working.
 If you ever find yourself looking at “electric fence reviews” from dog owners, you’ll find quite a few people who would agree with those statements.
-Sometimes it is a problem with the fence itself, other times it may be your specific situation and dog.
+Sometimes it is a problem with the fence itself.
+Other times it may be your specific situation and dog.

-Some dogs, especially large breed dogs, will have no problem running right through that electric “barrier”.
-They’ll ignore the vibration and it just won’t register with them.
+Some dogs, especially large breed dogs, will have no problem running right through that electric “barrier.”
+They’ll ignore the vibration, and it just won’t register with them.

-Although the electric fence can be effective, some pet owners can’t help but feel guilty confining their dog and “shocking” them.
+Although the electric fence can be effective, some pet owners can’t help but feel guilty confining their dogs and “shocking” them.
 As was mentioned before, the electric collars and fences are not actually shocking or hurting your dog.
 However, it doesn’t mean they like it either.
 This moral battle is a con in its own way, for some.
 If this sounds like you, you may change your mind about the fence or decide against purchasing one altogether.

 Is it right for me?

 This is a question only you can answer.
 Think about your dog’s personality and your current living situation.
 If you think you both may benefit from an electric fence, try it out!
 If you have a friend that already has an electric fence, ask them about their experience.
-If you are interested in purchasing an electric fence for your dog, we would suggest doing your research, to ensure you pick one that works for your pet family!
+If you are interested in purchasing an electric fence for your dog, we suggest doing your research to ensure you pick one that works for your pet family!